Doctrinal Library

 Jeffery R. Holland

-President BYU Provo (now Apostle)
+President BYU Provo (later Apostle)

 Well, I don’t know whether that helps us understand why this Church talks so much about family, but it might.
 Why do we talk so much about Family Home Evening and Home Teaching?
 Family Home Evening, Home Teaching, even Four-generation Group Sheets, certainly family and personal histories.
 Why does this Church take the stand it takes on things that relate to family—things like abortion and premarital chastity?
 Why does President Kimball want a picture of a temple on the wall of the bedroom of each of the children in our homes?
 Is it just a response to 1960s’ pressure or 1970s’ trouble?
 Is it really a twentieth-century phenomenon to offset movies and magazines and trouble in the schools, difficulty in the streets, problems in the community?
 I don’t think so.
 At least not anything that I read suggests that it’s so recent.
 It is, in fact, as old as the family of man.
 As I understand it, Adam and Eve could have avoided all of that if they stayed in the garden, but in pursuit of eternal progress they chose to leave for two reasons: family and knowledge.
 They would not have had children and they could not have become like the gods, knowing good from evil.
 And against all of those other very attractive and very accommodating and very pleasant reasons to stay in the garden, they left to have a family and gain knowledge and pass that knowledge on to their family.